 How will CRUKS work?

 Players can add themselves to CRUKS or be added by a gaming operator or relative.
 The response from CRUKS when a check is made will be a simple yes or no.

 More information, including technical data, on CRUKS can be found on the KSA website Centraal Register Uitsluiting Kansspelen (Cruks) voor landgebonden spelaanbieders - Kansspelautoriteit

 GBG Senior Business Development Manager Rebekah Jackson said “KSA views CRUKS as an important tool to combat gambling addiction and create a safe gaming environment in the Netherlands.
 All operators will have to demonstrate compliance as part of obtaining their licence.”

 GBG can help get more good customers onboard with our global and regional identity verification checks.
-Explore our data sources and see the documents types that can be used for identity checks in the Netherlands here.
+Explore our data sources and see the document types that can be used for identity checks in the Netherlands here.